Non-Determinism and the Lawlessness of Machine Learning Code: Non-determinism and Stochasticity

-Put differently, implicit in the reasoning in \citet{creel2022leviathan} is that the uncertainty at play in ML can be reasoned about using probability.
+Put differently, implicit in the reasoning in Creel and Hellman~\cite{creel2022leviathan} is that the uncertainty at play in ML can be reasoned about using probability.
 It is probability theory that enables the systematic, ``higher level of abstraction'' of reasoning about the overall, expected behavior of stochastic \emph{algorithms}, and whether those behaviors are systematically, arbitrarily unfair (according to a particular fairness criterion).
 However, in contrast to abstract algorithm specifications, the implemented, run-time behavior of ML \textit{pipelines} and \textit{systems} introduces non-stochastic non-determinism --- non-determinism that is \emph{not} systematic, in the sense that it cannot be reasoned about analytically with the guarantees of probability theory.
-This is not a distinction without import; in contrast to \citeauthor{creel2022leviathan}'s claim about reproducibility in relation to what we understand as stochastic-related arbitrariness, this kind of non-determinism is a well-known contributor to the reproducibility crisis in ML~\cite{raff2019reproducibility, bouthillier2019reproducibility}.
-Non-stochastic non-determinism thus suggests a different kind of arbitrariness from that discussed in \citet{creel2022leviathan}, and it, too, can have significant impacts on normative concerns like fairness~\cite{qian2021variance} (Section~\ref{sec:example2}). \\
+This is not a distinction without import; in contrast to Creel and Hellman's claim about reproducibility in relation to what we understand as stochastic-related arbitrariness, this kind of non-determinism is a well-known contributor to the reproducibility crisis in ML~\cite{raff2019reproducibility, bouthillier2019reproducibility}.
+Non-stochastic non-determinism thus suggests a different kind of arbitrariness from that discussed in Creel and Hellman~\cite{creel2022leviathan}, and it, too, can have significant impacts on normative concerns like fairness~\cite{qian2021variance} (Section~\ref{sec:nondeterminism:example2}). \\